PolyhedralDev/TerraWiki/pages/tutorials/Configuring-Your-Pack.md

 ### Anatomy of a Pack

 Terra configuration packs can be divided into sub-folders each containing different configuration file types.
-Every pack will require an assigned ID, used for setting up world generators and loading everything correctly.
+Every pack has a unique ID, used for setting up world generators and loading everything correctly.
 If you have already read through [Creating a Pack](./Creating-a-Pack), then you should already know how to set up the ID for a pack.

 #### Pack Structure